Nostromos/antimetal-pitch/README.md

 >[!TIP]
 > In the demo site, click the Load Demo button to automatically paste in a sample tf config.

-This is a very quick feature prototype I put together for an application to Antimetal.
+This is a very quick feature prototype I put together for an application to a really cool company I'd love to work for.
 I know they have a cost optimization feature but I needed something I could do in less than 24 hours and possibly integrate into the IDE.
 I ended up building a very simple Terraform parser that takes configs, parses out resources, hits the AWS Pricing API, and returns rough cost (assuming 730 hours / month).

 If I had time, there are many many filters I'd add into this - region, timing, estimated storage needs, data flows, etc. So many things go into infra pricing that its a bit Quixotic to try and account for it all, but there are high-impact things you can surface for users: historical pricing, how config changes affect cost over time, assumptions baked into *THEIR* config files (show them assumptions they might not have thought about), cutting through complexity of AWS services, etc.